kaiosilveira/tdd-xunit-example/README.md

 - Report collected results
 ```

-The implementation path for these features and their related pull requests are listed in the table below.
+The implementation path for these features and their related pull requests and cards are listed in the table below.
+Hover over the links in the "Chapter" column for a quick summary of the related issue created in the project for the chapter.
+Hovering over the links in the "Implementation" column will show a preview of the related PR.

 | Chapter                                                                                                      | Implementation                                                                                    |
 | ------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------- |